lufflogic/weight-converter/README.md

 ## Introduction

-A simple weight conversation application designed to run on macOS and iOS using the Gluon substrate and GraalVM.
+A simple weight conversion application designed to run on macOS and iOS using the Gluon substrate and GraalVM.